Employment and Support Allowance (ESA)

 The assessment usually has 2 parts:

-After the WCA, your work coach will discuss your claimant commitment with you.
+Your work coach will discuss your claimant commitments with you.
 You will need to agree to this if you want to receive ESA.
 Claimant commitments can include:

-Your benefits can be reduced if you do not do things in your claimant commitment.
+Your benefits can be reduced if you do not meet your claimant commitments.

-Talk to your work coach if you cannot meet your claimant commitment.
+Talk to your work coach if you are struggling to complete the work-related activities.

 Changing your claimant commitment (Citizens Advice)